atasipanda/fair_bipartite_matching/README.md

 ####
 Instructions for running the code
 ####
-The code in Algo_implementation.txt can be run locally if scipy, pandas, NumPy, and time packages are installed in the system.
+The code can be run locally if scipy, pandas, NumPy, and time packages are installed in the system.
 Just make sure that the dataset, 'emp_access_challenge_free.csv' is in the same folder as the code.
-All the experiments were run on google colab.

 1) Open Google Colab notebook.
 2) Save a copy to Drive if you want to save your changes.
 3) Upload the file 'emp_access_challenge_free.csv' to the Google Colab notebook in the content folder.